The Roaring Lion Declared the Grave has no Claim on Me

 When this was made possible

-Two Deaths
+The Two Deaths

 Yes, every one of us will die; some sooner, some later.
 It is just a matter of time.
 That is because our bodies are mortal and subject to decay.
-It has been like that since Adam fell into sin.
-When he sinned, death came into the world.
-Along with it came sickness and diseases which lead to death.
-Psalm 90:10 confirms this.
+It has been like that since Adam and Eve fell into sin.
+When they sinned, sickness and death came into the world along with the thorns and thistles from a cursed ground.

 Remember, we are body, soul and spirit.
 When the believer dies, his soul is separated from his body and will be ushered into the presence of the Lord.
 In memorial services around the world, the dead is referred to as “dearly departed” (one who has gone away) while his body lies in state.
 This belief is a tradition with biblical basis.
 Look at this statement from Paul the apostle where he gave a contrasting point about life and death.
 When he speaks as “we”, he refers to believers collectively:

-2 Corinthians 5:6 – “So we are always confident, knowing that while we are at home in the body, we
+2 Corinthians 5:6 – “So we are always confident, knowing that while we are at home in the body, we are absent from the Lord.
+For we walk by faith, not by sight.
+We are confident, yes, well pleased rather to be absent from the body and to be present with the Lord.”

 We can see here that when we are in our body, therefore alive, we are naturally absent from the Lord.
 And, when we are absent from the body, meaning dead, we will be present with the Lord.
 Mind you, this statement and promise is only for the believer who has trusted in Christ for salvation.

-After death, when we open our eyes, on the other side of life, it is a continuation of our lives.
+After death, when we open our eyes, on the other side of life, it is a continuation of our lives, our awareness.
 We are the same person except we left our physical body.
 However, this separation from the body is only for a short while.
 At the “rapture of the church”, the dead in Christ will be raised incorruptible (1 Corinthians 15:50-55).
 It is at this time that the believer with be reunited with his body in a miraculous event where the decayed body will be reconstituted and changed into a body like Christ’s.
-The soul and spirit that went to heaven upon death is joined to the this new, incorruptible, glorious, fully redeemed body.
+The soul and spirit that went to heaven upon death is joined to this new, incorruptible, glorious, fully redeemed body.
 In this new body, the believer will no longer be affected by the second death.
 Paul described this in 1 Corinthians 15:51-53:

 “Behold, I tell you a mystery: We shall not all sleep (die), but we shall all be changed – in a moment, in the twinkling of an eye at the last trumpet.
 For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.
 For this corruptible must put on incorruption and this mortal must put on immortality.”